DSU Intramural Sports Handbook

 Team is completely uncooperative; captain has no control over team/spectators/self.

-Teams play with ineligible participants or withhold any information requested.
+Team plays with ineligible participants or withholds information requested.

 Deliberate damage or destruction of any campus/intramural facility/equipment.